thiagobustamante/typescript-ioc/README.md

 ## Best practices

-It is prefereable to configure your Singleton classes using @AutoWired.
+It is prefereable to configure your Singleton classes using @OnlyContainerCanInstantiate.
 It is safer because it ensures that all configurations will be applied even if its constructor is called directly by the code.

 Configure default implementations for classes using the @Provides annotation.
 If you need to change the implementation for some class, you just configure it direct into IoC Container.